Aberdeen University RFC: History

-Acknowledged as the equal oldest rugby club in the North East of Scotland, (founded in 1870), AURFC has had a long and successful history producing both Scotland and British Lions players.
-Its traditional playing venue has been Kings Playing Fields right in the heart of old Aberdeen and the centre of campus for the University of Aberdeen, the fifth oldest university in Britain.
+It is one of the oldest rugby club in the North East of Scotland, (founded in 1870).
+Its traditional playing venue has been Kings Playing Fields right in the old Aberdeen and the centre of campus for the University of Aberdeen, the fifth oldest university in Britain.
 It was not until 1882 that AURFC affiliated to the Scottish Rugby Union, it was the 17th club to join the SRU structure and the first club north of Edinburgh to join after the University of St Andrews RFC, which is one of the founder members of the Scottish Rugby Union.
-University rugby is exceptionally important to Scottish Rugby with one quarter of the oldest teams in Scotland being university based.

 Decline and rebirth

 AURFC was disciplined by the Scottish Rugby Union for not fulfilling fixtures in the late 1990s.
 This resulted in the club being removed from the SRU league structure and forced to start from the bottom division.
 This was the lowest point in the club's long and distinguished history.
 With Aberdeen Grammar being demoted from the Scottish Premier league a void of high class rugby teams in Aberdeen existed and resulted in many university players returning from clubs to play for AURFC.
 Several seasons of straight promotions in the beginning of the new century has seen the team rise to Caledonian Division League 1 under the coaching of Campbell Scott 2006/2014 and also a return to the first division of the Scottish Universities Sport and BUCS Leagues and won Division 1A in 2010.